-Sun/UV Radiation-sunburns and UV radiation increase the chance of melanoma.
-Early childhood sunburns with blistering leave one at risk later in adulthood.
-People who live in places like Florida, California, Hawaii Australia etc. where more sunlight and UV radiation exposure occurs, are at higher risk for developing Melanoma.
+Sun/UV Radiation-sunburns and uv radiation increase the chance of melanoma.
+Early childhood sunburns with blistering leave one at risk later on in adulthood.
+People who live in places like Florida, California, Hawaii Australia etc. where more sunlight and UV radiation exposure occurs are at higher risk for developing Melanoma.
 Tanning bed use is also a risk.

 Dysplastic Nevi-atypical or dysplastic moles are ones that have already started to change and are thought of as possible precursors to melanoma.
 These can occur sporadically or as part of an inherited syndrome.

 Family History/Syndrome- if a parent or sibling has been diagnosed with melanoma than there is increased risk for occurrence due to hereditary links to the disease.
 Also, there is a syndrome called FAMMM which stands for Familial Atypical Multiple Mole Melanoma Syndrome.
 This is an inherited condition characterized by multiple atypical or dysplastic moles and a first or second degree relative with a history of melanoma.

 Impaired Immune System- an immune system that is affected by organ transplant medications, HIV/AIDS or cancers such as lymphoma and leukemia increase the chance of melanoma.

 What are the signs and symptoms of melanoma?

 The ABCDE of melanoma is important to understand to catch it early or prevent it.
 Most moles are benign but if a patient has an overabundance of moles or freckles, has a strong family history then regular screening may be required.
 Each patient however should become familiar with their skin,